Christine Darby // Originally published September 2020 as part of Hiring an SEO // Updated: October 2024

 If you’ve engaged an SEO provider and are concerned about quality, you should trust your gut, but you can also look for these signs:

 • Over-optimized content: Content that unnaturally repeats keywords or seems geared more for bots than humans is a red flag.
-This is often seen in the local SEO realm.
 If your content reads like, “Looking for the best pizza in Brooklyn?
 Our Brooklyn pizzeria has served Brooklyn residents with the best Brooklyn-style pizza for years,” your site is over-optimized.
 Note, there is often an overlap between over-optimized and thin content.

 • Spammy backlinks: A sudden influx of low-quality, irrelevant backlinks can indicate spammy SEO work.
 This said, Google ignores spammy links.

-• Meaningless keywords: If your website begins to rank for obscure or random phrases that don’t align with your business or have very little search volume, it can be a sign of misdirected SEO effort.
+• Meaningless keywords: If your website begins to rank for obscure or random phrases that don’t align with your business goals, it can be a sign of misdirected SEO effort.
 You want to target keywords with genuine search volume and relevance to your business.
 Ranking for “gluten-free strawberry rhubarb pie in Montana” is of zero use because no one is searching for it.

 • Duplicate content: If the same content appears in multiple places on your site or other sites, it’s a sign of laziness.
 Some agencies that specialize in niche industries, like “SEO for dentists,” will reuse ineffective content from site-to-site.
 This common approach in niches lacks any strategy and can affect your site’s ranking.